defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/30-Gophish.md

       - "./gophish/config.json:/opt/gophish/config.json"
 ```

-Finally we ne need to add a gophish named volume to the end:
+Finally we need to add a Gophish named volume to the end:
 ```yml
 volumes:
   gophish:
 ```

-We should be able to brind up docker compose now:
+We should be able to bring up docker compose now:

 ```bash
 sudo docker compose up
 ```

-We need a password to login to gophish.
+We need a password to login to Gophish.
 Gophish automatically sets a password when you first start it.
 So lets open a new terminal and run the following.

 ```bash
 cd ~/Desktop/op/docker